Thibaut Courtois: 2018–2020

 Following the 2017–18 season, Courtois mentioned he would want to live closer to his children, reigniting the rumours about a transfer to Real Madrid.
 After a strong performance at the 2018 FIFA World Cup, where he won the Golden Glove for best goalkeeper, Courtois expressed his interest in moving on.
 Chelsea stated they would not let him go unless they were able to find a replacement for him.
 Courtois responded by not showing up for training after the summer break, trying to force his exit from Chelsea.
 On 8 August 2018, Real Madrid announced that they had signed Courtois on a six-year contract.
 A day later, Chelsea confirmed the transfer for a fee believed to be £35 million.

 He made his debut for Madrid on 1 September 2018, where he started in a 4–1 win over Leganés.

 On 12 January 2020, Real Madrid beat Courtois' former club Atlético Madrid in a penalty shootout to win their eleventh Supercopa de España title.
 In the shootout, Saul saw his spot-kick hit the post before Thomas' effort was saved by Courtois, giving Ramos the chance to secure Real's 11th Spanish Super Cup triumph.

 On 5 July 2020, Courtois kept his 17th clean sheet of the 2019–20 La Liga season in a 1–0 away win over Athletic Bilbao, becoming the first Real Madrid goalkeeper to do so in a single season since Francisco Buyo in 1994–95.
 He was the undisputed starter during the league season, as Real Madrid won the La Liga, becoming the first player since José Luis Pérez-Payá in 1954 to be crowned champion with both Real Madrid and Atlético Madrid.
 He won the Zamora Trophy for the third time in his career, after conceding just 20 goals in 34 matches.

 2021–present

-On 16 August 2021, he signed a new four-year contract, running until 2026.
+On 16 August 2021, Courtois signed a new four-year contract, running until 2026.
 On 6 February 2022, he reached his 100th win with Real Madrid in 161 appearances, in a 1–0 victory over Granada.
 Courtois won his second Spanish title with Real Madrid in the 2021–22 La Liga season.

 On 28 May 2022, Courtois was named player of the match in the 2022 UEFA Champions League final, where he managed to make a total of nine saves, which helped Real Madrid to beat Liverpool 1–0.
 Courtois' nine saves are a record in the final since Opta began keeping records in 2003–04.
 His 59 saves during the campaign also set a new Champions League single-season record since Opta began keeping records.

+"He is so good that I sometimes asked him in training to deliberately let a few balls through, so that the attackers would have a bit more confidence."